2023 Union Square riot: AMP

-AMP (Any Means Possible) is a Twitch and YouTube collective consisting of Twitch streamers, influencers and internet personalities Kai Cenat, ImDavisss, Chrisnxtdoor, Fanum, Duke Dennis, and Agent 00.
+AMP (Any Means Possible) is a Twitch and YouTube collective consisting of Twitch streamers, influencers and internet personalities Kai Cenat, ImDavisss, Chrisnxtdoor, Fanum, Duke Dennis, and Agent00.
 The group streams various games on each members' Twitch accounts, as well as making challenge, gaming, and vlog videos.

 Planning

 In the days preceding the August 4 gathering, Cenat announced that he would give away PlayStation 5 consoles at 4 p.m. in Union Square along 14th Street, where he would be joined by Fanum, Duke Dennis, and Agent00, three Twitch streamers.
 All four men are members of AMP.
 Despite not securing a permit, Cenat announced on August 2 that he would give away gaming-related items to attendees who correctly answered questions about YouTube and live streaming.
 The announcement video garnered over 2 million views by August 4.
 He posted on Twitter that the live stream would begin at 3:30 p.m.
 In a livestream, Cenat told followers to meet across the street from the Whole Foods on 14th Street and referred to the giveaway with some irony as the "'stay off the streets and go stream' project."